 Routes consist of a series of flights assigned to an aircraft.
+Think of a route as a daily schedule for a particular aircraft.
+Each aircraft can only be assigned to 1 active route at a time, with one exception (see next paragraph).
 You are free to create routes however you wish.
 Both hub and spoke and point to point style routing will work with Airline Enterprise.
-If you would like to do a simple return leg, for example LHR-AMS-LHR, you are free to do that.
+If you would like to do a simple return leg, for example LHR-JFK-LHR, you are free to do that.
 If you want to do something more complicated, such as LAX-SFO-DEN-ORD-DFW-LAX, you can do that as well.
 Routes do not have to start and end at the same location; you could do perhaps JFK-ORD-DFW-DEN-LAX, and then set up a second route with the same aircaft that departs out of LAX.
-As you can see, you can get fairly creative with your routes.
-The only rule is that routes with more than 2 stops can not exceed 24 hours in total accumulated flight time.
+As you can see, you can get fairly creative with your route configurations.
+The only rule is that routes with more than 2 stops can not exceed 48 hours in total accumulated flight time.

 5a — Creating Routes